SpocWiki/_public/schema.org/predicate/Flags/is_public_access.md

 Or write it as a Triple:
 [ is_public_access :: Boolean ]

-A flag to signal that the &lt;a class&#x3D;&quot;localLink&quot; href&#x3D;&quot;/Place&quot;&gt;Place&lt;/a&gt; is open to public visitors.
+A flag to signal that the [[Place]] is open to public visitors.
 If this property is omitted there is no assumed default boolean value

 Predicate describes that:
 [ #has_/domain  :: Place ]